EduardoLaranjo/starter-junit5/README.md

-# sample-starter-junit5
+# Sample Starter Junit5
-A simple maven project with just Junit5 as dependency
+A simple maven project with junit5